-In advance of returning to CDU, students are responsible for reaching out to all applicable offices and departments including their academic advisor, the Registrar, Financial Aid and student services to fulfill their pending obligations.
+In advance of returning to CDU, students are responsible for reaching out to all applicable offices and departments including their academic advisor, the Registrar, Financial Aid, and the Office of Student Life to fulfill their pending obligations.

 A student's return to the program earlier than the time indicated is contingent upon space availability and scheduling in the program.
 Extensions of leave will be reviewed and approved by the individual program and/or Dean.
-If the student does not return at the time indicated and if an extension has not been approved by the Dean, the student will be withdrawn from the University
+If the student does not return at the time indicated and if an extension has not been approved by the Dean, the student will be withdrawn from the University.